 there is something new under the sun: my side project Fifteen Strange Seconds is finally hitting the airwaves.
-The “band” consists of Andrea Gastaldello (keyboards, electronics, treatments) and I (vocals, treatments).
+The band consists of Andrea Gastaldello (keyboards, electronics, treatments) and I (vocals, treatments).
 We have just launched our first EP on Bandcamp, you can find it here.

 What is Fifteen Strange Seconds?
 These songs were born in 2015 – yes, it only took us five years to release them!
-We do have more tracks ready, but we’ll see how this first batch goes (my problem with every new release, is that they seem to go by unnoticed – not very motivating.
-However, there always comes an urge to put something out, to express myself somehow, and make something available to the public.
-Better to second the urge while it lasts).
-In 2015, Andrea approached me and asked if I wanted to write lyrics and sing on some electro-ambient pieces he had composed.
-Et voilà, that’s basically how it all started.
-I thought his material was very interesting.
-As a matter of fact it inspired me to write a set of moody, obscure (and at times disturbing) lyrics – I was definitely into Raymond Carver at the time.
-These short poems are my homage to a certain kind of left-of-center American literature.
+We do have more tracks ready, but we’ll see how this first batch goes (my problem with every new release right now is that they seem to go by unnoticed – not very motivating).
+So, one day Andrea approached me on Facebook and asked if I was interested in writing lyrics and singing on a bunch of electro-ambient pieces.
+That’s how it all started.
+I thought the material was very cool, and a nice departure from what I was doing at the time.
+As a matter of fact, it inspired me to write a set of moody, obscure lyrics, purposefully disturbing at times – I was definitely into Raymond Carver in those days.
+These “short poems” are my homage to a certain kind of left-of-center American literature.
 One of the tracks on the EP (“Last Night I Drove a Car”) is based on a poem by Beat Generation writer Gregory Corso (many times, during my university years, I would pay him a visit at the Protestant Cemetery in Rome).
-Also, the phrase “fifteen strange seconds” was extracted from “On The Road” by Jack Kerouac («I looked at the cracked high ceiling and really didn’t know who I was for about fifteen strange seconds»).
-For me, it has been compelling to just focus on lyrics and melodies, for a change.
+Also, the phrase “fifteen strange seconds” was extracted from “On The Road” by Jack Kerouac (I looked at the cracked high ceiling and really didn’t know who I was for about fifteen strange seconds).
+It was compelling to only focus on lyrics and melodies, for a change.